There’s a specific kind of panic that sends you to search.

 "If you need a decision, list A/B with tradeoffs and your call."

-“I’m protecting focus blocks this week.
-If you send me the decision needed + 2 options, I’ll reply by [time].
-If it’s a brainstorm, I can do 15 minutes on [day].”
+The boundary script: "I'm protecting focus blocks this week.
+If you send me the decision needed plus 2 options, I'll reply by [time].
+If it's a brainstorm, I can do 15 minutes on [day]."

-Agree on next step (who does what by when)
+Agree on a next step: who does what by when.

 "When [behavior] happens, the impact is [impact].
 Going forward, I need [request]."